-Mr. Avery began his work in the spring of 2006, and his concerts were May fifteenth and May sixteenth of that year.
+Mr. Avery began his work in the spring of 2006, and his concerts were May 15th and 16th of that year.
 Those evenings became exhilarating experiences; with the title of A Night of Precious New Gems and Priceless Heirlooms, he chose the venerable and beautiful Russel Erskine Ballroom for the performances.
 Once again that Belle Epoque space rang with Brahms' Four Gypsy Songs, his "Neue Liebeslieder" and PDQ Bach's Liebslieder Polkas S2/4 (lovingly edited by Peter Schickele).

-Meanwhile the Chorale members were steadfast in searching for a permanent leader.
+Meanwhile, Chorale members were steadfast in searching for a permanent leader.
 The choice became Mr. Tom Dooling, an exceptional music director in the city.
-His first concert with the Chorale was November fourteenth of 2006.
+His first concert with the Chorale was November 14, 2006.
 Under his leadership the Chorale's vision expanded.

 Mr. Dooling invited local junior choral groups to be a part of the concerts.
 In February of 2007 the Lee High School Concert Choir and the Lee High Trouvères joined that performance.
 Later concerts featured The Huntsville Middle School Advanced Girls Choir and the Buckhorn High School Choir.